trutohq/truto-sqlite-builder/README.md

 - 🌍 **Universal**: Works in Bun, Node.js, Deno, and modern browsers
 - 🎯 **TypeScript-first**: Full type safety with excellent IDE support
 - 🔧 **Helper functions**: Built-in utilities for identifiers, IN clauses, and more
+- 🔍 **JSON Filter Language**: MongoDB-style JSON filters for WHERE clauses
 - ⚡ **Lightweight**: Minimal bundle size with tree-shaking support

 ## 📦 Installation